Location:LOFOTEN ISLANDS, Norway

-2006: Master of Arts, The Norwegian University of Science and Technology, Trondheim2004: History and Theory of Photography, The Norwegian University of Science and Technology, Trondheim2003: Bachelor of Arts: Literature Studies, Film Studies - Documentary film and Fiction Film, The Norwegian University of Science and Technology, Trondheim2010: Formal education as a Photographer2006: Master thesis on the Norwegian photographer Robert Collett (1841-1913)
+Schools Attended:2006: Master of Arts, The Norwegian University of Science and Technology, Trondheim2003: Bachelor of Arts: Literature Studies, Film Studies - Documentary film and Fiction Film, The Norwegian University of Science and Technology, Trondheim2010: Formal education as a Photographer2004: History and Theory of Photography, The Norwegian University of Science and Technology, Trondheim2006: Master thesis on the Norwegian photographer Robert Collett (1841-1913)

 Johanne Seines Svendsen, born 1981, lives and works in the Lofoten Islands, North Norway.